widroz/Collatz-Visualizer/README.md

 ![Collatz function](https://github.com/widroz/Collatz-Visualizer/blob/main/images/collatz%20function.png)

 Numbers from 1 to (aprox.)
-2⁶⁸ have been checked to reach 1.
+2⁶⁸ have been confirmed to reach 1.